-- Etosha National Park, an area of bush, savannah and salt pans covering over 8600 square miles in the north west of Namibia.
-It is a great place for viewing the wildlife which gather at watering holes in the dry season, having an abundance of African elephant, giraffe, lions, leopards and more.
+- Etosha National Park is an area of bush, savannah and salt pans covering over 8600 square miles in the north west of Namibia.
+It is a great place for viewing the wildlife which gather at watering holes in the dry season, having an abundance of African elephants, giraffes, lions, leopards and more.
 In fact the greater park is home to several hundred species.

-- the Skeleton Coast, named after the bones from whaling that once lay scattered on its shores, is home to colonies of Cape Fur Seals and seabirds.
-Inland, amongst its sand dunes, canyons and mountains you can find desert adapted elephants, black rhino, lions, giraffe, zebra and cheetahs.
+- The Skeleton Coast, named after the bones from whaling that once lay scattered on its shores, is home to colonies of Cape Fur Seals and seabirds.
+Inland, amongst its sand dunes, canyons and mountains you can find desert adapted elephants, black rhinos, lions, giraffes, zebras and cheetahs.
 Offshore you can see killer whales, dolphins and humpback whales.

 - Damaraland is a rocky desert wilderness with huge granite domes and geological features such as Organ Pipes and Burnt Mountain.
 You can visit caves with rock engravings and paintings.